-(1) For Messrs.
+- (1) For Messrs.
 Murphy and Fulmer, RSUs and PSUs with a grant date prior to August 24, 2020 reflect the portion of such awards for our company following the Separation.
-With respect to each such award, there is also an outstanding counterpart award of our former parent.
-For more information regarding the treatment of equity compensation awards in connection with the Separation, see Appendix B.

-- (3) One-fourth of the RSUs vest following each of the first, second, third, and fourth anniversaries of the date of grant, and the underlying shares of common stock are deliverable on each anniversary of the applicable vesting date. - (4) One-fourth of the RSUs vest on May 1 following each of the first, second, third, and fourth anniversaries of the date of grant, and the underlying shares of common stock are deliverable on each anniversary of the applicable vesting date. - (5) One-fourth of the RSUs vest and deliver following each of the first, second, third, and fourth anniversaries of the date of grant.
+With respect to each such award, there is also an outstanding counterpart award of our former parent. - (2) The market value of shares or units of stock that have not vested and unearned equity incentive plan awards is determined by multiplying the closing market price of our common stock at the end of our last completed fiscal year by the number of shares or units of stock or the amount of unearned equity incentive plan awards, as applicable. - (3) One-fourth of the RSUs vest following each of the first, second, third, and fourth anniversaries of the date of grant, and the underlying shares of common stock are deliverable on each anniversary of the applicable vesting date. - (4) One-fourth of the RSUs vest on May 1 following each of the first, second, third, and fourth anniversaries of the date of grant, and the underlying shares of common stock are deliverable on each anniversary of the applicable vesting date. - (5) One-fourth of the RSUs vest and deliver following each of the first, second, third, and fourth anniversaries of the date of grant.
 These RSUs were granted in connection with the Separation. - (6) One-fourth of the RSUs vest and deliver following each of the first, second, third, and fourth anniversaries of the date of grant. - (7) These PSUs vest based on market cap performance over the approximately three-year performance period following the date of grant and are reported at the maximum level of award.
+Notwithstanding the maximum amounts shown in this column, the maximum number of shares that can be delivered with respect to such grants is limited to a dollar value, determined as of the vesting date, of 600% of the grant date value. - (8) These PSUs vest based on the relative performance of our common stock against the RUT over the approximately three-year performance period following the date of grant and are reported at the maximum level of award.
+Notwithstanding the maximum amounts shown in this column, the maximum number of shares that can be delivered with respect to such grants is limited to a dollar value, determined as of the vesting date, of 600% of the grant date value.
+These PSUs were granted in connection with the Separation. - (9) These PSUs vest based on the relative performance of our common stock against the Russell 2000, or RUT, over the approximately three-year performance period following the date of grant and are reported at the maximum level of award.
 Notwithstanding the maximum amounts shown in this column, the maximum number of shares that can be delivered with respect to such grants is limited to a dollar value, determined as of the vesting date, of 600% of the grant date value.